12 Things You’ll Regret Leaving in Your Car this Summer

 Can of Soda

 Canned soda doesn’t like high temperatures.
-If unopened, the carbonated contents will cause a sticky expl0sion all over the interior of your car.
+If unopened, the carbonated contents will cause a sticky expl0sion all over your car’s interior.
 Sealed bottled drinks can explode, as well.
-Check out these 50 surprising things you can do with a Coca-Cola.

 Lipstick and Lip Balm

 Both of these items, as well as other waxy items, don’t do well in a hot car.
-Leave them out on your seat and you can expect a mess on your upholstery.
+Leave them out on your upholstery and you can expect a stain on the car seat.

 Small but mighty, that disposable lighter can fall through the cracks in your car very easily.
 That may be frustrating when you need the lighter, but it will be dangerous when temperatures rise.
-Lighters can explode when heated up, resulting in damage to the glass, upholstery and carpet inside your car.
-Speaking of the hot summer months, here’s how to keep your home cool during summer.
+It is possible for lighters to explode when heated, causing damage to your car’s carpet, upholstery, and glass.

-That aerosol paint can rolling around in your backseat isn’t going to do well if you leave it there during the summer.
+That aerosol spray paint can rolling around in your backseat isn’t going to do well if you leave it there during the summer.
 In high temperatures, the contents of the can expands and this can cause an explosion.
 What a mess!
-If you have that aerosol can in your car because you’re planning a spray-painting project, check out these tips first.

 Don’t cry over spilled milk, unless it’s in your car!
 Leaving behind a once refreshing milkshake, or forgetting to clean up the mess from that tipped over bottle of milk that spilled on your car carpet is definitely regrettable, especially in the summer.
-The foul odor of sour milk can ruin the smell of your vehicle forever.
-Here’s where you should store dairy products in your refrigerator.
+Sour milk’s foul odor can make your car smell indefinitely.

 Many plastics melt in high temperatures, including plastic water bottles.
-Furthermore, such bottles are made with some pretty harmful chemicals, including petroleum byproducts (known endocrine disruptors).
+Furthermore, such bottles are made with some pretty harmful chemicals, including petroleum byproducts (known as endocrine disruptors).
 When the water bottle in your car is heated up from the hot sun, the chemicals leach into the water, so don’t let it cool down and consume later!
 Throw it out.
-Check out this cool DIY water bottle holder you can use while doing chores in the yard.

 Gum and Candy